|Nutrition Facts (per serving)|

 The green bean casserole has long been a favorite comfort food and it is an essential Thanksgiving side dish.
 The original recipe was introduced in the mid-1950s by the Campbell Soup Company, and the original recipe card can be found in the National Inventors Hall of Fame in Akron, Ohio.

-- Optional: 1 cup soft bread crumbs tossed with 2 tablespoons of melted butter
+1 cup soft breadcrumbs tossed with 2 tablespoons of melted unsalted butter, optional

-- Optional: 1 to 1 1/2 cups French fried onions
+1 to 1 1/2 cups store-bought French fried onions, optional

 Add the cheddar cheese, sour cream, and drained green beans to the thickened sauce and then spoon into the prepared baking dish.

 If desired, sprinkle with a few tablespoons of shredded or grated Parmesan cheese.

 Sprinkle the buttered breadcrumbs over the top of the casserole or top with French fried onions, if using.

 Bake for 25 to 30 minutes, until bubbly and browned.